How to Hide Assets from Judgment Creditors

 An offshore trust provides both privacy and asset protection.
 A Cook Islands trust holds assets through a foreign trustee in a jurisdiction that does not recognize U.S. civil judgments.
 The trust is not filed in any U.S. public registry, and the foreign trustee is not subject to U.S. court orders directed at the grantor.

 Offshore trusts are the strongest tool for keeping assets beyond the practical reach of a domestic judgment creditor.
-The privacy benefit is secondary to the legal protection, but both operate simultaneously.
-A creditor who identifies the trust’s existence still faces the procedural barriers of the Cook Islands International Trusts Act, including a shortened statute of limitations, a beyond-reasonable-doubt burden of proof, and the requirement to relitigate the underlying claim in Cook Islands courts.
+Even a creditor who identifies the trust still faces Cook Islands procedural barriers: a shortened statute of limitations, a beyond-reasonable-doubt burden of proof, and the requirement to relitigate the underlying claim in Cook Islands courts.
+The combination of privacy and legal protection makes the offshore trust the only structure that remains effective even after the creditor knows it exists.

 Offshore Bank Accounts